djjd47130/sql-executer/readme.md

 5. Monitor current position to be able to implement a progress bar
 6. Caching mechanism to only parse when it needs to (via Invalidation)
 7. Custom exception handlers to catch specific exceptions and related data
+8. Return multiple recordsets and translate to datasets
+9. Return error messages (or otherwise output messages)

 **Sample Usage**: